rajputriya21/Tableau_Project/README.md

 # IPL-Dataset Visualization Tableau Project

-IPL Data Visualisation Challenge from Machinehack.com.
-I have taken the IPL datset from Machinehack challenge and it has Indian Premier League cricket data from 2008 - 2017.
+I have taken the IPL datset from CODING NINJA and it has Indian Premier League cricket data from 2008 - 2017.
 The purpose of this challenge is to analysis and create beautiful visualization using Tableau.

-The dashboards are published at :
+The dashboards are published at : https://public.tableau.com/app/profile/riya.rajput/viz/ipldasboard_/Story1